unisonweb/website/src/compare-lang/unison-for-java-devs.md

   result
 ```

-The "type" of the exception is less important in Unison than in Java, since the thing that appears in the type signature is just `Exception`, but you can raise and catch exceptions that contain different types, communicating different failure modes.
+The "type" of the exception is less important in Unison than in Java, since the thing that appears in the type signature is just `Exception`, but you can raise and catch exceptions that contain different types, like our `ArithmeticException`, communicating different failure modes.

 </div><div>